-Attendance for this class is mandatory and contributes to your grade.
+Attendance for this class contributes to your grade.
 Please also bear in mind how missing class will affect your ability to process the content and course materials.
 It will be at the instructor's discretion as to whether arriving late for class is counted as present.